nevencaplar/AGN-Going-Down/README.md

-This repository contains all of the data and code needed to reproduce the paper "Nonstationarity of AGN variability - The only way to go is down!'', accepted to ApJL.
+This repository contains all of the data and code needed to reproduce the paper [Nonstationarity of AGN variability - The only way to go is down!](https://github.com/nevencaplar/Nonstationarity/blob/master/Nonstationarity_of_AGN_variability_ApJL.pdf)], by [N. Caplar](http://www.ncaplar.com/), [T. Pena](https://github.com/openhearted99), [S. Johnson](https://www.sdjohnson.org) and [J. Greene](https://www.sdjohnson.org), accepted to ApJL. <br/>
 The main file is Jupyter notebook `NonStationarity.ipynb` which contains all of the analysis and instructions.
-See the contents below for the overview of the files available.
+All of the figures generated in the notebook are available in separate folders.
+See the contents below for the overview of the repository and the overview of `NonStationarity.ipynb`.

 ## Contents of the repository: